alina-yur/nljug-native-spring-boot/README.md

    89,842 reachable methods (64.9% of  138,456 total)
 ```

 On my pretty average Linux cloud instance (16 COU, 32 GB RAM) the build takes 1m 15s by default, and 46.7s with the quick build mode (`-Ob`).

 We can also quickly assess the runtime characteristics of our application.
-The size of our application is 62MB,
+The size of our application is 62MB, and measuring the runtime memory usage (RSS) without any tweaking and serving incoming requests load gives us 69 MB.
+Not bad, right?

-Now that we have our base application, let's understand better how it works behind the scenes, so we can build out our project.
+But let's do performance benchmarking, and for that let's talk performance.

 # Optimize performance

+You might say: ok, I can see how compiling things AOT is great for startup, memory usage, packaging size, but what about peak performance and famous JVM profiling and dynamic code execution?
+Indeed, we all know that the JVM profiles our application and adapts on the go to better invest optimization efforts into the parts of the application that are most frequently executed.
+And we said about Native Image compilation that runtime hasn't happened yet, so how can you reach high peak performance?
+I'm glad you asked!
+Let's talk about profile-guided optimizations

 ## PGO 🚀

 One of the most powerful performance optimizations in Native Image is profile-guided optimizations (PGO).
+You can build an instrumented version of your application, do a "training run" applying relevant workloads, and this will generate a profiles file that will be automatically picked up by Native Image to guide optimizations.
+This way you can combine the best of both worlds: the runtime awareness of the JVM, and the powerful AOT optimizations of Native Image.
+Your application performance wil depend on the quality of profiles, but with good profiles it's possible to reach peak performance on par with the JVM.

 1. Build an instrumented image: